frp-arduino/frp-arduino/README.md

 ### Running the examples

-Compile an example with the following command:
+Command to compile an example:

     ./make [name of example]

-Compile and upload an example to your Arduino with the following command:
+Command to compile and upload an example to a connected Arduino:

     ./make [name of example] upload

-Before you can run these commands, you need to install a few dependencies:
+Before we can run these commands, we need to install a few dependencies:

 * [The Haskell platform](https://www.haskell.org/platform/)
 * [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile)